Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 20.29.49 UTC
+- WIB: Minggu, 8 Desember 2024 21.24.26 UTC
-- WITA: Minggu, 8 Desember 2024 21.29.49 UTC
+- WITA: Minggu, 8 Desember 2024 22.24.26 UTC
-- WIT: Minggu, 8 Desember 2024 22.29.49 UTC
+- WIT: Minggu, 8 Desember 2024 23.24.26 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature